AGWA/snid/README.md

 ## TCP mode

-In TCP mode, snid does an A/AAAA record lookup on the SNI hostname and forwards the connection there, as long as the IP address is within one of the networks specified by `-backend-cidr`.
+In TCP mode, snid does a DNS record lookup on the SNI hostname to determine its IPv4 or IPv6 address and forwards the connection there, as long as the IP address is within one of the networks specified by `-backend-cidr`.

 The following flags can be specified in TCP mode: